The following is a press release from the Ministry of Education:

 “Congratulations on being rated ‘Good’, which is the second-highest of the four available ratings.
 You are on the way to becoming a world-class institution.
 The Deputy Governor often reminds me that there should be no silent victories.
 So we should shout about this from the rooftop as this is something to be celebrated,” remarked Governor Roper.

-Although not present at the assembly, OES Director Mr. Nicholas Sheriff reemphasised the significance of the achievement, stating, “It is a well-earned judgement for all the hard work.”
+Although not present at the assembly, OES Director Mr. Nicholas Sherriff reemphasised the significance of the achievement, stating, “It is a well-earned judgement for all the hard work.”

 He continued, “You should be very proud of your schools, the staff and yourselves.
 We bring international inspectors from around the world to inspect our schools; therefore, remember that your rating of ‘Good’ is comparable to other Good ratings from around the world.”